CSC-UI/android_build_soong/README.md

 }
 ```

-This example describes a new `acme_cc_defaults` module type that extends the
+This example describes a new `csc_cc_defaults` module type that extends the
 `cc_defaults` module type, with three additional conditionals based on
 variables `board`, `feature` and `width`, which can affect properties `cflags`
 and `srcs`.
 Additionally, each conditional will contain a `conditions_default`